mahesh-panchal/NBIS_project_template/analyses/README.md

 # Analyses

 Use this folder to keep your workflow configurations.
-I date analysis folders to know when an analysis was started.
+I date analysis folders as a means to provide a natural ordering on analyses and know when it began.
 An analysis folder usually looks like this.
 There is a folder for the testing parameters for workflow development, and then usually one folder that runs the workflow on the full data set.